COGNAC: Circuit Optimization via Gradients and Noise-Aware Compilation: Introduction

-Noise is a defining characteristic of the noisy intermediate-scale quantum era (NISQ), which describes the current state of quantum computing \cite{nisq}.
-Precisely modeling atomic interactions is notoriously difficult, and unintended side effects are non-negligible.
-Optimal pulse engineering is a matter of \emph{minimizing} (not \emph{eliminating}) this noise, and the computational tools brought to bear in solving this optimization problem differ significantly from those employed in traditional compilers.
+Noise is a defining characteristic of the noisy intermediate-scale quantum era (NISQ), which describes the current state of quantum computing~\cite{nisq}.
+Precise modeling of atomic interactions is notoriously difficult, and unintended side effects are not negligible.
+Optimal pulse engineering is a matter of \emph{minimizing} (not \emph{eliminating}) this noise, and the computational tools employed to solve this optimization problem differ significantly from those employed in traditional compilers.
 The control parameters at this level are real-valued and continuous, meaning that any pulse-level instruction can be divided and subdivided (for example, by halving the amplitude in a microwave pulse schedule).
-This procedure has become a time-consuming, specialized, and iterative one, involving physical modeling, calculus, and experimentation.
-It is no wonder, then, that optimizers shy away from this domain, reinforcing the quantum logic gate as a standard abstraction barrier between analog pulse optimization and digital compiler optimization, with physicists on one side and computer scientists on the other.
+Pulse engineering has become time-consuming, specialized, and iterative, involving physical modeling, calculus, and experimentation.
+It is no wonder then that optimizers shy away from this domain, treating the quantum logic gate as a standard abstraction barrier between analog pulse optimization and digital compiler optimization, with physicists on the one side and computer scientists on the other.

 Recent work has just begun to blur this boundary between analog and digital compilation.
-Compilers have been making better use of real-parameterized gates like the one in Figure~\ref{fig:gateset}, which is partly responsible for the current records in quantum volume performance benchmarks \cite{qv13}.
-Quantum devices can implement these gates by continuously adjusting the real parameters of a pulse envelope \cite{pranav}.
-General-purpose quantum circuit compilers like Qiskit \cite{qiskit} and TKET \cite{tket} now allow users to specify the estimated fidelity (accuracy) of the hardware's native two-qubit gates, information that is used for approximations when synthesizing general two-qubit gates.
-These compilers can then produce a smaller compiled circuit that is not logically equivalent to the original, but whose output distribution suffers from less noise and thus ends up implementing the idealized original circuit more faithfully than the (noisy) original circuit itself.
+Compilers have been making better use of real-parameterized gates like those in Figure~\ref{fig:gateset}, which generalize the standard gates $X$, $Z$ and $CZ$.
+These gates (and the optimizations they enable) are partly responsible for current records in quantum volume performance benchmarks~\cite{qv13}.
+Quantum devices can implement these gates by continuously adjusting the real parameters of a pulse envelope~\cite{pranav}.
+General-purpose quantum circuit compilers like Qiskit~\cite{qiskit} and TKET~\cite{tket} now allow users to specify the estimated fidelity (accuracy) of the hardware's native two-qubit gates, which is used for approximations when synthesizing general two-qubit gates.
+These compilers can then produce a smaller compiled circuit that is not logically equivalent to the original but whose output distribution suffers from less noise, and thus end up implementing the idealized original circuit more faithfully than the original (noisy) circuit itself.